sanyam99175/Android_apps/README.md

 # Android_apps
-It will contain the pieces of code that is further added to main branch.
+It will contain the projects based on Android App Development.